scuzzydude/asimov/asimov.md

 "You must win a contest," said Big Mama.

 Big Mama points to her creative granddaughter and she runs back to the hut and returns with the boar's bladder.
 Big Mama corrals several of her granddaughters and their friends and has them tie two baskets to trees just above the tallest man's reach.
 She then demonstrates how the boar's bladder will bounce on the clay.
-Next she demonstrates dribbling the ball and crossovers on the clay and running down the court to the basket, where she leaped up and slammed the ball into basket.
-One of her granddaughter's climbed the tree to retrieve the ball.
+Next, she demonstrates dribbling the ball and crossovers on the clay and running down the court to the basket, where she leaped up and dunked the ball.
+One of her granddaughters climbed the tree to retrieve the ball.
 Then Big Mama demonstrated a jump shot.

 She divided up the warriors into two hands and showed them that the contest was won when more than two hands of baskets were made by either team.
 She explained, all the warriors would participate in the contest every afternoon when the women came back from the forest.
 The winning team would get to choose from the unclaimed food first.
 She explained that running and jumping and especially the act of rebounding would cause them to grow into stronger and fiercer warriors, without having to kill all their friends and brothers.